 Since I am passionate about the timeless beauty and value of hardwood flooring, let’s address the bias immediately.
 Vintage red oak floors in our first Chicagoland 1920’s bungalow charmed us and left an indelible impression.
 In the decades that followed, hickory, walnut, and white oak woodsy warmth played starring design roles in our homes and undoubtedly helped us sell them.
-We’ll explore how experts weigh in on the topic of hardwood floors and resale and consider potential benefits of such an investment.
+In this post updated for 2021, we’ll revisit how experts weigh in on the topic of hardwood floors and resale and consider potential benefits of such an investment.

 Photos: Courtesy of Carlisle Wide Plank Floors (plus a few of our home)

-A 2019 NAHB report (National Association of Homebuilders) revealed what home buyers desire most, and hardwood flooring ranked toward the top of the ten most wanted features.
+A recent NAHB report (National Association of Homebuilders) revealed what home buyers desire most, and hardwood flooring ranked toward the top of the ten most wanted features.

-No big surprise; hardwoods are right up there with storage needs (for example, garages and walk-in pantries), patios and exterior lighting.
+No big surprise; hardwoods are right up there with laundry rooms, Energy Star windows, and walk-in pantries.

 What Do Buyers Admire about Homes With Hardwood?